 If you accidentally print the wrong job, and there is no quick reasonable exchange with the person whose job you printed, then please go to the UniPrint refund web page,

 Q: What if something is wrong with the printed pages?

 If something is wrong with your printout (wrinkled paper, bad toner, etc...) please go to the UniPrint refund web page,

 Q: What if my print job is not showing up in the print queue on the pay station?

 This may be a UniPrint issue or it may be an ECE issue.
-If it is during normal business hours, we recommend that you see a lab consultant or contact firstname.lastname@example.org.
+You may submit a request to the ETS Service Portal.
 Outside those hours you can call UniPrint (292-2000), but they may not be able to help if it is an ECE issue.

 Q: What do I do if the printer is out of paper or toner?

 The prefered option is to submit a request to the ETS Service Portal, but if there is a time component to the request, local ETS staff are on the 5th floor of Dreese along the Northeast corridor..